lazarevevgeny/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 Model Optimizer loader saves a operation instance framework description (usually it is a Protobuf message) into a node attribute usually named `pb`.
 It is important that this is a **framework-specific** description of the operation.
-That means that the same operation Convolution which performs the same calculations may be represented differently in various frameworks.
+This means that the same operation Convolution which performs the same calculations may be represented differently in various frameworks.

 In the example above the Operation 2 has one input and two outputs.
 The tensor produced from the output port 0 is